avramandrei/OpenNIG/README.md

 ### Data downloading

-OpenNNG offers a veriety of databases that can be downloaded with the `download.py` script.
+OpenIG offers a veriety of databases that can be downloaded with the `download.py` script.
 [Here](docs/databases.md) is a list of the available databases.

 ```
 python3 download.py [database]